 These seven marketing tactics to increase purchase conversions are by no means the only available ones.
 Yet, they are by far some of the most effective in capturing prospects’ attention and generate more revenue from each of them.

-Keep in mind that each of them has their own advantages and disadvantages, and you might need to combine several of them to gain more success.
+Keep in mind that each of them has its own advantages and disadvantages, and you might need to hire a marketing consultant to gain more success.

 Also, it is a common occurrence that your sales results aren’t maximized because your website is not optimized enough for conversions.